 This is recipe developement and commitment my friends.

 This is really a YUMMY and easy recipe!
 The hardest part, which isn’t hard at all, is warming the milk slightly so that the gelatin dissolves.
 After that, blend and refrigerate.
 BAM!

 Be sure to use the best ingredients you can get your hands on.
 If you can use fresh cooked pumpkin, that would be GREAT!
 My kitchen has been SO busy these past few months, well actually 2 years, that I haven’t FOUND time to cook a pumpkin.
 I know all that I need to do is throw a pumpkin in my trusty slow cooker, I just haven’t done it yet.
 Such an easy way to cook a pumpkin, just like I prepare my Spaghetti Squash.

-I purchased organic pumpkin from Tropical Traditions the last time they had a sale.
+I purchased this organic pumpkin last time they had a sale.
 It comes in a carton, not a can.
 It’s very good and really looks and taste like “real” pumpkin.
-If purchasing canned pumpkin, be sure to find it packed in BPA free cans like this kind, Farmer’s Market Brand.
+If purchasing canned pumpkin, be sure to find it packed in BPA free cans like this.